the-one-true-tony/dodododo/README.md

 - `HTML5 Canvas` for DOM manipulation and rendering,
 - Webpack to bundle and serve up the various scripts.

+Most of the DOM elements of the website will be generated dynamically using Vanilla Java.
+HTML5 Canvas will be used to enhance visual effects and transitions.
+On top of that, webpack will be implemented to keep the development.

 ### Implementation Timeline

-**Day 1**: Setup webpack and upload the basic site onto heroku.
+**Day 1**: Setup webpack and upload the basic site onto Heroku.
 Setup a modal page to load the game configurations.
 Brush up on CSS and canvas techniques for visual effects in the game.
 Start building game features on day 2.

 **Day 2**: Building out the basic game components so a playable game is present.
 - Audio playback